drweaver/py_garage_server/electronics/README.md

 On the right is the sensor circuit.
 There are actually 2 of these, 1 to sense door opened and another to sense door closed.
 You can choose where these go - I put sensors on the rail and 1 magnet on the slider.

+The first atttempt at this followed instructions from [this video](http://www.youtube.com/watch?v=b6ZagKRnRdM), however, the 3.3v GPIO wasn't sufficient for the optocoupler in the relay I had which simply meant it did nothing.
+As mentioned above, I ended up using the Pi's 5V for both Vcc and JD-Vcc in conjunction with a transistor linked to the 3.3V GPIO port which worked perfectly.

 ##Relay

 [http://www.sainsmart.com/arduino-pro-mini.html](SainSmart 2-Channel 5V Relay Module)